 As mentioned above, a two-pronged approach is essential.
 The EFT-based studies need to be complemented by studies of explicit SM extensions.
 Which poses the questions: What types of BSM benchmark models should be analysed?
-What light degrees of freedom should be considered and up to what scale?
+Which new particles can be probed by off-shell Higgs measurements?
 More specifically: Are common models sufficient, for example the MSSM, 2HDM and SM+scalar?
 What toy models should be studied?
 Should composite inspired models be studied?
 Can toy models be nominated that cover the two extreme scenarios: no exotic/undetected width, but large detectable effects in off-shell measurements; a sizeable exotic/undetected width, but no detectable deviation in off-shell measurements?
-It would be useful to compare the phenomenology of common models to both limiting scenarios and investigate which one is closer.
-For the BSM benchmark models as well as for the SMEFT, a more detailed analysis of the additional sensitivity provided by the off-shell process when combined with constraints from top or electroweak (EW) measurements for instance appears well justified.
+It would be useful to identify which regions of the parameter spaces of common models are more likely to be revealed in exotic Higgs decays or in off-shell data.
+For the BSM benchmark models as well